We Did It. Did you ever think about what are the best mini-vacations – here’s what we did?

 Because it was late in the day when we launched winds were very light so we were lucky to be able to move at about 2.5 knots.

-We ended up anchoring at Ox Island on Friday night which was just about night time when we arrived.
+We ended up anchoring at Ox Island on Friday night which was just about dark when we arrived.

 Saturday morning was a very relaxing morning listening to nature with a coffee on the bow.
-There was no wind in the morning so we spent the most part of the morning just hanging about.
-At noontime, we decided to head out despite the lack of wind.
+There was no wind in the morning so we spent most of the morning relaxing.
 The afternoon was light wind again and only got as far as Hartt’s Lake where we anchored there for the night.

 Sunday the winds were light but we were able to move a little faster.
 Finally, got to the Jemseg River and doused the sails.